Bulat-Ziganshin/EasyProtoBuf/README.md

 Sub-messages and packed repeated fields always use 5-byte length prefix (it can make encoded messages a bit longer than with other Protobuf libraries).

-All parsing errors (both in the library and generated code) are signaled using plain std::runtime_error.

 Compared to the [official](https://protobuf.dev/programming-guides/proto3/#updating) ProtoBuf library allows more flexibility in modifying the field type without losing the decoding compatibility.